 4.1 K.S.A.
 1998 Supp.
 75-7203 authorizes the ITEC to: Adopt information resource policies and procedures and provide direction and coordination for the application of the state's information technology resources for all state entities.

-4.2 EXECUTIVE ORDER #2006-08 directs the Kansas GIS Policy Board to develop and maintain policies, standards, guidelines, and strategies which emphasize cooperation and coordination among entities, organizations, and government entities developing and implementing GIS technology in order to maximize the cost effectiveness of GIS and their value to the state.
+4.2 HB2175 directs the Kansas Geographic Information Officer to recommend to the executive chief information technology officer rules and regulations as may be necessary to implement the provisions of HB2175.

 5.0 DEFINITIONS/BACKGROUND: